Solar gain: Solar heat gain coefficient (SHGC)

 Here $T(\lambda)$ is the spectral transmittance at a given wavelength in nanometers and $E(\lambda)$ is the incident solar spectral irradiance.
 When integrated over the wavelengths of solar short-wave radiation, it yields the total fraction of transmitted solar energy across all solar wavelengths.
 The product $N*A(\lambda,\theta)$ is thus the portion of absorbed and re-emitted energy across all assembly components beyond just the glass.
-It is important to note that the standard SHGC is calculated only for an angle of incidence normal to the window.
+The standard SHGC is calculated only for an angle of incidence normal to the window.
 However this tends to provide a good estimate over a wide range of angles, up to 30 degrees from normal in most cases.

 SHGC can either be estimated through simulation models or measured by recording the total heat flow through a window with a calorimeter chamber.
 In both cases, NFRC standards outline the procedure for the test procedure and calculation of the SHGC.
 For dynamic fenestration or operable shading, each possible state can be described by a different SHGC.

 Though the SHGC is more realistic than the SC, both are only rough approximations when they include complex elements such as shading devices, which offer more precise control over when fenestration is shaded from solar gain than glass treatments.